-16.5.2.2 Restrict the construction of buildings, structures and earthworks on skylines, hilltops and ridges that make an important contribution to the landscape of Wellington, identified ridgelines and hilltops.
+16.5.2.2 Restrict the construction of buildings, structures and earthworks on skylines, hilltops and ridges that make an important contribution to the landscape of Wellington. identified ridgelines and hilltops.

-- Rules - Operational activities (Reserves management, Management Plans)
+- · Rules - Operational activities (Reserves management, Management Plans)

 The Council has undertaken a city wide study to identify which important ridgelines and hilltops should be afforded greater protection than less prominent landforms in the city.
+Visual values were paramount in determining the important ridgelines and hilltops but other natural, recreational and heritage values were also recognised.
 The important ridgelines and hilltops are identified on the District Plan maps as identified ridgelines and hilltops.